While Bukowski's persona, Henry Chinaski, appears in most of his poetry, only in fiction does the character come

 Los Angeles CA: Black Sparrow, 1970.

 Bukowski's first novel.
-Fast, funny, Post Office follows Chinaski's exploits through 11 years of frustration and grief with the Postal Service.
-The best of his novels.
+Fast, funny, Post Office follows Chinaski's exploits through 11 years of

 — · —